space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 We're obliged to give you some alternative (and probably better) resources:

 - [Atlassian's Git Guides](https://www.atlassian.com/git/tutorials/setting-up-a-repository).
 Excellent short Git tutorials.
 - [The Git Book](https://git-scm.com/book/en/v2).
-The free official book endorced by the Git developers.
+The free official book endorsed by the Git developers.
 - [Oh shit, Git?!](https://ohshitgit.com/).
 A Git cookbook.
 - [Learn Git Branching](https://learngitbranching.js.org/).
 A very comprehensive interactive Git tutorial.
 It goes way beyond the scope of this guide, but you'll be very experienced.